AliAwdeh/personal_site/src/data/about.md

 # Hobbies and Interests

-- Outside of my professional work, I enjoy spending time with my Belgian Malinois, Zeus.
-Training and caring for him has taught me a lot about patience, discipline, and consistency.
-Watching him grow and develop has been incredibly rewarding, and it has given me a deeper appreciation for commitment and growth over time.
+- Outside of my professional work, I spend a lot of time with my Belgian Malinois, Zeus.
+Working with him has sharpened my patience, discipline, and consistency.
+Watching him grow and develop has been incredibly rewarding, and it’s given me a deeper appreciation for dedication and progress over time.
 - In addition to my love for animals, I have a strong passion for electronics, electricity, and maintaining my servers.
 There’s something incredibly satisfying about building and maintaining systems that work reliably and efficiently.
 I’ve spent many hours working on my home server setup, ensuring that everything runs smoothly and securely.
 - My interest in technology also extends to entertainment.
 I enjoy watching TV shows and anime, which has influenced my approach to technology in unexpected ways.
 Inspired by my love for media, I created a home-hosted media playback service using Jellyfin.
 This project allowed me to combine my technical skills with my personal interests, creating something that I use and enjoy daily.
 - These hobbies and interests not only provide a balance to my work life but also inspire new ideas and projects.
 Whether I’m working on a server, spending time with Zeus, or simply relaxing with a good show, I’m always looking for ways to connect my passions with my work.